ElWillyGod/holbertonschool-hbnb-db/api/README.md

 use a framework made for Flask that enables JWT.
 We create an instance of a JWT manager, attach it with some stuff and pass it around for those endpoints that need authorization.
 JWT also checks if the given token has admin priviledges.
+  For hashing, instead of using the more common werkzeug.security, that apparently is sort of outdated, we use bcrypt, that aims to replace it using similar functions and syntax but with better algorithms.
   At last we use Flassger (Flask + Swagger) to place a comprehensive API documentation.

   We need to clarify that this layer calls the BL and the persistance layer,